Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 If you aren’t an experienced camper, tent stoves might seem a little intimidating, but, trust me, they offer a more comfortable and relaxing cold camping experience.

-Like other Winnerwell stoves, this one comes with a chimney pipe, plus a spark arrestor and an ash scraper.
+Like other Winnerwell stoves, this one comes with a chimney pipe and spark arrestor.

-This stainless steel stove has a glass viewing door, so you can keep an eye on your fire while safely keeping the smoke sealed away.
+This stainless steel wood stove has a glass window, so you can keep an eye on your fire while safely keeping the smoke sealed away.

 Stoves from Winnerwell tend to get rave reviews, and this one is no different, making it the best wood-burning tent stove for people new to camping.